 and laurel.
 There is probably no hedging plant that is immune.
 Mildew is not a serious condition and is usually easily dealt with either by spraying with a suitable fungicide (there will be at least 4 or 5 brands on sale in your local garden centre) or by doing nothing and waiting for it to go away.
 Which it will when the underlying causes have been dealt with or removed.

-The other reason you find mildew is because air movement around the diseased plant is poor.
+The other reason you find mildew is that air movement around the diseased plant is poor.
 This is why it more often attacks climbing roses, sheltered against a wall, than bush roses which are out in the open.
 Spraying works, as does judicious pruning to remove overgrown parts of climbing plants.
 By the same token, mildew often affects thick, well trimmed native hedging.
 This is a backhanded compliment to the hedge - dense hedges allow less air movement.